 Low Carb vs Intermittent Fasting

 Some suggest Intermittent fasting is better than low carb, some suggest otherwise.
 Several studies have been written on that matter.
 Results they show was that both gave decent weight loss.
-Not because calorie intake was lover.
+Not because calorie intake was lower.
 Well yes, it was lower, but more importantly, a decrease in insulin level is what brings to weight loss.

-I have read good comparison when trying to scale which is better.
+I have read good comparisons when trying to scale which is better.
 It is like asking who is more powerful: Batman or Superman.
 In case you haven’t watched the movie, go and look at it.
 But to stick to the topic: the most powerful one is Superman… and fasting.
 No diet will ever beat “no diet” when it comes to weight loss.